Non-equilibrium critical scaling and universality in a quantum simulator: Results

-We characterize the dynamics through the net correlator since the Ising symmetry of the Hamiltonian together with the initial magnetization being zero implies that the average magnetization along the ${x}$ direction remains zero at all times.
+We characterize the dynamics through the net correlator since the Ising symmetry of the Hamiltonian and the initial state implies that the average magnetization along the ${x}$ direction remains zero at all times.
 The definition of ${\mean{C^2_x }}$ further removes any bias of the average magnetization due to imperfect single-qubit rotations in the experiment.
-In Fig.~\ref{fig2}a, we show the post-quench evolution of ${\mean {C_x^2 }/N^2}$ with 10 ions, where each quench is performed with a different value of ${B^z}$ while keeping ${\mathcal{J}}$ constant.
-Overall, we observe, both numerically and experimentally, that the net correlator increases in amplitude and exhibit slower dynamics as ${B^z}$ is swept from larger to smaller values.
-This behaviour hints at a continuous dynamical phase transition\cite{Marino2022}.
+In the Supplementary Fig. 1, we report the post-quench evolution of ${\mean {C_x^2 }/N^2}$ with 10 ions.
+The observed net correlator increases in amplitude and exhibits slower dynamics as ${B^z}$ is swept from larger to smaller values, consistent with numerical simulation that includes the decoherence effects of the experiment.
+This behavior hints at a continuous dynamical phase transition\cite{Marino2022}.

-Equilibrium phase transitions are commonly identified by defining an order parameter observable, which acquires a nonzero value as the system transitions from the disordered to the ordered phase.
-However, in the context of non-equilibrium phase transitions, defining an order parameter can be ambiguous and different definitions have been proposed~\cite{Zhang2017DPT,Jurcevic2017,Zunkovich2018}.
-Analogous to equilibrium phases, one may consider the in-plane magnetization to identify a symmetry-breaking phase transition.
-Using a mean-field analysis to compute the long-time average of the magnetization, we can identify ${B^z_c/\mathcal{J}=1}$ as the dynamical critical point of the disorder-to-order phase transition, which coincides with the ground-state critical point (SI Secs.~I \& III).
-While magnetization remains zero for our chosen initial state, we instead consider the maximum net correlator, ${{\cal M}^2=\max_t\left [\mean{C^2_x}/N^2\right ]}$, as a proxy for the order parameter; the maximum is chosen to find a large signal in spite of decoherence.
+Equilibrium phase transitions are commonly identified by defining an order parameter that acquires a nonzero value as the system transitions from the disordered to the ordered phase.
+Analogous to equilibrium phases, one may consider the in-plane magnetization to identify a dynamical phase transition.
+Using a mean-field analysis to compute the long-time average of the magnetization, we can identify ${B^z_c/\mathcal{J}=1}$ as the dynamical critical point of the disorder-to-order phase transition, which coincides with the ground-state critical point (SI Secs.~III \& V).
+While magnetization remains zero for our chosen initial state, we instead consider the temporal maximum of the net correlator, ${{\cal M}^2=\max_t\left [\mean{C^2_x}/N^2\right ]}$, as a proxy for the order parameter; the maximum is chosen to find a large signal in spite of decoherence.